-The board considers and approves the company's strategy.
-Once the financial and governance objectives for the following year have been agreed, the board monitors performance against financial objectives and detailed budgets on Regular interaction between the board and the executive is encouraged.
+The Board considers and approves the Company's Strategy.
+Once the financial and governance objectives for the following year have been agreed, the Board monitors performance against financial objectives and detailed budgets on an on-going basis, through quarterly reporting.

+Regular interaction between the board and the executive is encouraged.
 Management is invited, as required, to make presentations to the board on material issues under consideration.

-Directors are provided with unrestricted access to the company's management and company information, as well as the resources required to carry out their responsibilities, including external legal advice, at the company's expense.
+Directors are provided with unrestricted access to the company's management and company information, as well as the resources required to carry out their responsibilities, including external legal advice, at the Company's expense.

 It is the board's responsibility to ensure that effective management is in place to implement the agreed strategy, and to consider issues relating to succession planning.
-The board is satisfied that the current pool of talent available within the company, and the ongoing work to deepen the talent pool, provides adequate succession depth in both the short and long term.
+The board is satisfied that the current pool of talent available within the Company, and the ongoing work to deepen the talent pool, provides adequate succession depth in both the short and long term.

-Skills, knowledge, experience and attributes of directors
+Skills, Knowledge, Experience and Attributes of Directors

-The board ensures that directors possess the skills, knowledge and experience necessary to fulfill their obligations.
-The directors bring a balanced mix of attributes to the board, including: international and domestic experience; operational experience; knowledge and understanding of both the macroeconomic and the microeconomic factors affecting the group; local knowledge and networks; and financial, legal, entrepreneurial and banking skills.
-The credentials and demographic profile of the board are regularly reviewed, to ensure the board's composition remains both operationally and strategically appropriate.
+The Board ensures that directors possess the skills, knowledge and experience necessary to fulfill their obligations.
+The Directors bring a balanced mix of attributes to the Board, including: international and domestic experience; operational experience; knowledge and understanding of both the macroeconomic and the microeconomic factors affecting the Company; local knowledge and networks; and financial, legal, entrepreneurial and banking skills.
+The credentials and demographic profile of the Board are regularly reviewed, to ensure the Board's composition remains both operationally and strategically appropriate.

-Appointment philosophy
+Appointment Philosophy